Accuser says Maxwell and Epstein violated her at age 16 - NewsBreak

 She added: “All these experiences made me feel like they had a very different interest in me.”

-Asked by a prosecutor at the start of her testimony if she saw anyone in the courtroom who had ever given her a massage, Farmer identified Maxwell, who was sitting at the defense table looking at Farmer.
+Asked by a prosecutor at the start of her testimony if she saw anyone in the courtroom who had ever given her a massage, Farmer identified Maxwell, who was sitting at the defense table.

-Farmer, now 42, took the stand using her true identity — a departure from the decision by three other accusers with similar stories who testified under pseudonyms or first names only to protect their privacy.‘Empire’ actor Jussie Smollett convicted of staging attack, lying to police
+Farmer, now 42, took the stand using her true identity — a departure from the decision by three other accusers with similar stories who testified under pseudonyms or first names only to protect their privacy.

 The three others claimed Maxwell recruited them to give Epstein massages meant as a ruse for sexually abusing teens.
 Two said they were just 14 when the abuse started and that Maxwell sometimes participated in the encounters.